 - Ask The Headhunter

-“The insider’s edge on job search and hiring.”
-Find a wealth of information on job hunting, interview tips, FAQs, and industry expert advice.
-You should also follow the blog of Nick Corcodilos, author of Ask The Headhunter books.
-Corcodilos’ approach to job-hunting makes sense and will help you stand out from other applicants.
+This website, “The insider’s edge on job search and hiring,” offers a wealth of information on job hunting, interview tips, FAQs, and industry expert advice.
+Nick Corcodilos, author of Ask The Headhunter books, provides a sensible approach to job-hunting and information that will help you stand out from other applicants.

 - Knock ’em Dead

 Knock ‘em Dead is a series of books by Martin Yate, CPC.
 These books cover resume and cover letter writing, job searching, and interview questions.